-This week, I wanted to take a minute for an important travel-writing public service announcement on following up with editors.
+This week, I wanted to take a minute for an important travel-writing public service announcement on following up with editors after a pitch!

-During the pitch slam session, in which editors live critique both written pitches they received in advance and verbal pitches made up on the spot during the event, at the IACP conference I recently attended, an attendee asked a very on-the-nose question:
+I attended an IACP conference and during the pitch slam session, in which editors live critique both written pitches they received in advance and verbal pitches made up on the spot, an attendee asked a very on-the-nose question:

 When is a story pitch dead to you [editors]?
 For instance, I pitched a story, followed up a couple times, heard nothing, and then six months later the editor came back to me to assign the story and wanted it on a very tight deadline.”